srnichols/StampsPattern/docs/SECRETS_AND_CONFIG.md

 # Secrets & Configuration (decision guide)

 Purpose
-- Quick decision tree and examples for secrets and configuration patterns used in this repo (P1 deliverable).
+- Quick decision tree and examples for secrets and configuration patterns used in this repository.
+This guide describes recommended production patterns and pragmatic developer shortcuts for smoke deployments.

 When to use which pattern

-1) Container App secrets (fast, P0)
+1) Container App secrets
 - Pros: Quick to set up, no external Key Vault dependency, easier for smoke/dev deployments.
 - Cons: Secrets stored in Container App resource (less auditability), not recommended for production secrets.
 - Use for: Demo secrets, local smoke runs, or temporary values while iterating.